jtojnar/fafd/README.md

 ]
 ```

-Then, run `fafd` command in the directory.
+Then, run `fafd --file=build.zip` command in the directory.

 ## Installation